Transporter 2 poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Frank actively chooses to protect Jack and stop the conspiracy, breaking his rule of non-involvement.
 He commits to hunting down the villains led by Gianni and Lola, entering a dangerous world beyond his controlled existence., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Frank discovers the full scope of the conspiracy: Jack has been weaponized with a virus that will kill his father and others at a major conference.
+Structural examination shows that this crucial beat Frank discovers the full scope of the conspiracy: Jack has been weaponized with a virus that will kill his father and others at a major conference.
 The stakes escalate from personal protection to preventing mass assassination.
 The villains know Frank is hunting them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Frank escapes his restraints using his skills and resourcefulness.
 Armed with the knowledge of where the final attack will occur and how to cure Jack, he synthesizes his professional abilities with his personal commitment to those he cares about., demonstrating the transformation achieved throughout the journey.